Character-In-Action

 Our Business Team, encompassing all of the business co-curricular activities, is an extension of our Business courses.
 It’s the opportunity for students to use their classroom knowledge in real life and competitive settings.
 Our Business Team activities include:

 • Business Case Competitions offer serious business students the opportunity to tackle a real-life business challenge within an allocated time frame.
 Working in small groups, teams compete at university-level business cases.
-Crescent often hosts the Crescent School Invitational Business Case Competition, one of several competitions held each year involving six to ten independent girls’ and boys’ schools.
+Crescent is again hosting our annual Crescent School Invitational Business Case Competition, involving six to ten independent girls’ and boys’ schools

 • The Junior Business Club gives Grade 9 and 10 students an introduction to Business Team activities, including entrepreneurship, investing and DECA.